What happens if you miss a credit card payment?

 If you miss your credit card payment by one day, you likely won’t experience end-of-the-world consequences — especially if you already have a demonstrated history of paying on time.

-In the past, going weeks or months without paying would give rise to a number of consequences in addition to a late payment fee.
+However, going weeks or months without paying would give rise to a number of consequences in addition to a late payment fee.
 However, there are steps you can take in order to minimize the potential repercussions that accompany missed payments.

 While it’s best to pay your monthly payments on time and in full as much as possible, even the most organized cardholders can miss a payment.
 With that in mind, here’s what you need to know if you miss a credit card payment.